-Our Board has adopted an Insider Trading Policy for employees and directors to promote compliance with federal and state securities laws.
+Our Board has adopted an Insider Trading Policy governing the purchase, sale, and other dispositions of the Company's securities by employees and directors that the Company's believes is reasonably designed to promote compliance with federal and state securities laws, and applicable listing standards of the NYSE American.
 The policy prohibits certain persons who are aware of material non-public information about the Company from: (i) trading in securities of the Company; or (ii) providing material non-public information to other persons who may trade on the basis of that information.
 When material non-public information about us may exist and may have an influence on the marketplace, a trading blackout period is placed in effect by management.
 In addition, our Insider Trading Policy also applies to family members, other members of a person's household, and entities controlled by a person covered by this Insider Trading Policy.
 Officers, directors, and designated employees, as well as the family members and controlled entities of such persons, may not engage in any transaction in Company securities without first obtaining pre-clearance of the transaction.